intive/facer/README.md

 * **python** version 2.7
 * **python-opencv** version 2.4.5

-for neural networks (no required for normal use)
+for neural networks (not required for normal use)

 * **neurolab** version 0.2.3
 * **pybrain** release 0.3